jimmylam1/LED-Cube/README.md

 ![cube image](./assets/cube.png)

 For my final project in Digital Electronics, I decided to build an LED Cube from scratch as well as the driver circuit.
-What's different with this project, compared to all LED cube tutorials found online, is my driver circuit does not use a microprocessor like an Arduino.
+What's different with this project, compared to all LED cube tutorials found online, is my driver circuit does not use a microprocessor or a microcontroller like an Arduino.
 Instead, all the animation frames are stored on a 2KB EEPROM, and the driver circuit uses the stored data to display each frame.

 This repository contains the code I used to generate all the display frames, as well as a simulator to aid in designing and debugging.